Crime and Justice in America

 An Introduction to Criminal JusticeBy

-This text offers a concise, affordable and reader-friendly introduction to the criminal justice system.
+This textbook offers a concise, affordable, and reader-friendly introduction to the criminal justice system.
 It explores the system in four sections: the criminal justice system as social control, law enforcement as social control, the law as social control, and corrections as social control.

-Designed with the student in mind, each chapter includes: "What You Need to Know," highlighting key points for the reader; brief chapter outline; review questions; vocabulary lists; "breaking news" items; and exercises to help students customize the material for different jurisdictions.
+Designed with the student in mind, each chapter includes: "What You Need to Know," highlighting key points for the reader; brief chapter outlines; review questions; vocabulary lists; a "breaking news" box and exercises to help students customize the material for different jurisdictions.

 Paperback, 456 Pages

 Imprint: Anderson Publishing

 "In this update of the 2008 text, Pollock (criminal justice, Texas State U.-San Marcos) emphasizes the law and due process as they relate to each subsystem of the criminal justice system as a means of social control.
 Chapters include updated statistics, a new breaking news feature, state-specific examples, snapshots of certain types of crime, consideration of women and minorities in each, review questions, exercises, vocabulary definitions, and Internet references.
 Tips on writing a research paper are appended."

 SECTION I: THE CRIMINAL JUSTICE SYSTEM AS SOCIAL CONTROL

 2. Crime in Society3.
 Why Do People Commit Crime?

 SECTION II: LAW ENFORCEMENT AS SOCIAL CONTROL4.
 Police in America